CrowdStrike (NASDAQ:CRWD) Releases FY 2023 Earnings Guidance

-CrowdStrike (NASDAQ:CRWD – Get Rating) last announced its quarterly earnings results on Thursday, June 2nd.
-The company reported $0.31 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.23 by $0.08.
-The business had revenue of $487.83 million during the quarter, compared to the consensus estimate of $464.35 million.
-CrowdStrike had a negative net margin of 11.08% and a negative return on equity of 14.50%.
-The business’s revenue was up 61.1% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($0.14) EPS.
-As a group, equities analysts forecast that CrowdStrike will post -0.61 EPS for the current fiscal year.

-In other news, CFO Burt W. Podbere sold 13,282 shares of the stock in a transaction on Monday, March 21st.
+In related news, CFO Burt W. Podbere sold 13,282 shares of the business’s stock in a transaction that occurred on Monday, March 21st.
 The stock was sold at an average price of $200.42, for a total transaction of $2,661,978.44.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Shawn Henry sold 20,839 shares of the stock in a transaction on Tuesday, April 19th.
-The shares were sold at an average price of $228.02, for a total value of $4,751,708.78.
-Following the sale, the insider now owns 191,046 shares of the company’s stock, valued at approximately $43,562,308.92.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CFO Burt W. Podbere sold 10,000 shares of the company’s stock in a transaction on Tuesday, April 12th.
+The shares were sold at an average price of $235.09, for a total value of $2,350,900.00.
+Following the completion of the transaction, the chief financial officer now directly owns 321,215 shares in the company, valued at approximately $75,514,434.35.
 The disclosure for this sale can be found here.
-Insiders sold 170,458 shares of company stock valued at $35,634,355 over the last 90 days.
-6.82% of the stock is currently owned by insiders.
+Insiders sold a total of 150,458 shares of company stock worth $31,573,555 over the last ninety days.
+Corporate insiders own 6.82% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-Penserra Capital Management LLC raised its stake in CrowdStrike by 30.3% during the 4th quarter.
-Penserra Capital Management LLC now owns 899 shares of the company’s stock valued at $184,000 after purchasing an additional 209 shares during the period.
-Evergreen Capital Management LLC acquired a new stake in CrowdStrike during the 1st quarter valued at $223,000.
-Sequoia Financial Advisors LLC acquired a new stake in CrowdStrike during the 1st quarter valued at $287,000.
-Golden State Wealth Management LLC raised its stake in CrowdStrike by 24.8% during the 1st quarter.
-Golden State Wealth Management LLC now owns 1,651 shares of the company’s stock valued at $301,000 after purchasing an additional 328 shares during the period.
-Finally, Crestwood Advisors Group LLC acquired a new stake in CrowdStrike during the 4th quarter valued at $319,000.
-Institutional investors own 63.02% of the company’s stock.
+Several institutional investors have recently bought and sold shares of CRWD.
+Morgan Stanley boosted its holdings in CrowdStrike by 223.3% in the second quarter.
+Morgan Stanley now owns 4,563,798 shares of the company’s stock worth $1,146,928,000 after purchasing an additional 3,152,219 shares in the last quarter.
+Privium Fund Management UK Ltd acquired a new position in CrowdStrike during the 4th quarter worth $9,658,000.
+Flagship Harbor Advisors LLC lifted its position in CrowdStrike by 30.4% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 4,096 shares of the company’s stock worth $839,000 after acquiring an additional 956 shares during the last quarter.
+Barclays PLC lifted its position in CrowdStrike by 21.7% during the 4th quarter.
+Barclays PLC now owns 727,619 shares of the company’s stock worth $148,979,000 after acquiring an additional 129,722 shares during the last quarter.
+Finally, Schonfeld Strategic Advisors LLC raised its position in shares of CrowdStrike by 1,210.0% during the fourth quarter.
+Schonfeld Strategic Advisors LLC now owns 13,100 shares of the company’s stock valued at $2,682,000 after buying an additional 12,100 shares during the last quarter.
+Institutional investors and hedge funds own 63.02% of the company’s stock.

 About CrowdStrike (Get Rating)